cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 |-- gen         // files generated from external sources
 |-- usr         // user-defined constraints
 ```

+Aside from an occasional addition to the `usr` subdirectory or tweak
+to `module.cue`, this directory is
+predominantly managed by the `cue` tool.

 The `module.cue` file defines settings such as
 globally unique _module identifier_ (more on this in the